uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 Cadence emits metrics for both Server and client libraries:

-* Follow this example to emit [client side metrics for Golang client](https://github.com/uber-common/cadence-samples/pull/36).
+* Follow this example to emit [client side metrics for Golang client](https://github.com/uber-common/cadence-samples/pull/36)
+  * You can use other metrics emitter like [M3](https://github.com/uber-go/tally/tree/master/m3)
+  * Alternatively, you can implement the tally [Reporter interface](https://github.com/uber-go/tally/blob/master/reporter.go)

 * Follow this example to emit [client side metrics for Java client](https://github.com/uber/cadence-java-samples/pull/44/files#diff-573f38d2aa3389b6704ede52eafb46a67d9aad2b478788eb4ccc3819958a405f).
 Make sure you use v3.0.0 and above.
+  * You can use other metrics emitter like [M3](https://github.com/uber-java/tally/tree/master/m3)
+  * Alternatively, you can implement the tally [Reporter interface](https://github.com/uber-java/tally/blob/master/core/src/main/java/com/uber/m3/tally/Scope.java)

 * For running Cadence services in production, please follow this [example of hemlchart](https://github.com/banzaicloud/banzai-charts/blob/master/cadence/templates/server-service-monitor.yaml) to emit server side metrics.
 Or you can follow [the example of local environment](https://github.com/uber/cadence/blob/master/config/development_prometheus.yaml#L40) to Prometheus.
 All services need to expose a HTTP port to provide metircs like below